 The Company had an obligation to make a series of principal payments totaling \$500,000 on our current senior subordinated note payable in 2014.
-The Company made the final required principal payments of \$500,000 on the Senior Subordinated note payable during the six months ended June 30, 2014.
+The Company made the final required principal payments of \$500,000 on the Senior Subordinated note payable during the second quarter of 2014.